 About the Foundation for the NIH

 Established by the United States Congress to support the mission of the NIH — improving health through scientific discovery in the search for cures— the Foundation for the NIH is a leader in identifying and addressing complex scientific and health issues.
-The Foundation is a non-profit, 501(c) (3) charitable organization that raises private-sector funds for a broad portfolio of unique programs that complement and enhance the NIH priorities and activities.
+The Foundation is a not for profit, 501(c) (3) charitable organization that raises private-sector funds for a broad portfolio of unique programs that complement and enhance the NIH priorities and activities.
 For additional information about the Foundation for the NIH, please visit www.fnih.org.

 About the mHealth Alliance: www.mhealthalliance.org

 About HIMSS: www.himss.org

 Jolie Mak, Events Managerrscarfo [at] fnih [dot] org ()jmak [at] FNIH [dot] org